The Physical Properties of PS1-12sk and the implications for its Progenitor System: Discussion

 According to the values of $M_{\rm 1}$, $M_{\rm 2}$ and $a$ derived by the CSI plus $^{56}$Ni model, we can infer that $M_{\rm ej}$ of PS1-12sk is $\sim 0.984 M_\odot$, lower than the Chandrasekhar limit.
 This indicates that PS1-12sk might be from a sub-Chandrasekhar explosion of in a WD binary system.
 The derived value of $M_{\rm Ni}$ of PS1-12sk is $\sim 0.09 M_\odot$, which is comparable to the $^{56}$Ni yield of some sub-Chandrasekhar explosion models \citep{Woosley2011,Taubenberger2017}, further supporting the sub-Chandrasekhar explosion scenario.

 It should be noted that some Ca-rich Ib SNe exploding in old environment have low $^{56}$Ni yield which is $\lesssim 0.1 M_\odot$ (e.g., $M_{\rm Ni}$ of PTF~10iuv is $\sim 0.016 M_\odot$ \citep{Kasliwal2012}, $M_{\rm Ni}$ of SN~2022oqm is $\sim 0.1 M_\odot$ \citep{Irani2024}.)
-This feature resembles that of PS1-12sk, suggesting that PS1-12sk and some Ca-rich SNe might exploded under the same explosion mechanism, e.g., the detonations or deflagrations associated with low-mass (i.e., sub-Chandrasekhar) explosion of WDs \citep{Perets2010,De2020,Zenati2023}.
+This feature resembles that of PS1-12sk, suggesting that PS1-12sk and some Ca-rich SNe might exploded under the same explosion mechanism, e.g., the detonations or deflagrations associated with low-mass (i.e., sub-Chandrasekhar) explosion of WDs \citep{Perets2010,De2020,Zenati2023}. \footnote{Different values of $s$ would result in different values of $^{56}$Ni mass and all other parameters; considering that the sub-Chandrasekhar explosions produce low $^{56}$Ni masses, we suggest that our derived $^{56}$Ni mass might be an upper limit.}